COVESA/vsomeip/documentation/vsomeipConfiguration.md

 ## 6. Payload Sizes

 - **payload-sizes** (array) - Array to limit the maximum allowed payload sizes per IP and port.
-If not specified otherwise the allowed payload sizes are unlimited.
+If not specified otherwise the allowed payload sizes are `unlimited`.
 The settings in this array only affect communication over TCP.
 To limit the local payload size `max-payload-size-local` can be used.
     - **unicast** - IP Address of:
         - `On client side`: the IP of the remote service for which the payload size should be limited.
         - `On service side`: the IP of the offered service for which the payload size for receiving and sending should be limited.